yashu1wwww/Medium-Followers-Live-Count/README.md

 ![Alt text](images/3.png)
 ![Alt text](images/4.png)

-# Medium only displays 10K(example), but this code displays the exact numbers-10,200(example).

 This is a simple web application built with Node.js and Express that fetches the number of followers for a given Medium username.

 ## Prerequisites